giancosta86/OmniEditor/README.md

 In particular:

 * you can define a chain of *regex patterns*, each describing which CSS class should be applied to its matching text

 * a shortcut method is defined to apply a CSS class to a set of tokens (especially keywords)

-* it supports *smart new lines*, to keep each new line aligned with the previous one whenever the user presses ENTER
+* it supports *indented new lines*, to keep each new line aligned with the previous one whenever the user presses ENTER

 * it supports *dynamic tabs* - the insertion of a given number of space characters in lieu of \\t whenever the user presses TAB.

+Please, refer to its Scaladoc for more details.

 ## Requirements

+OmniEditor requires:

-OmniEditor requires Java 8 Update 51 or later compatible version.
+* Java 8 Update 91 or later compatible

+* Scala 2.11.8 or later compatible

 ## Download

-For further information about downloading or referencing OmniEditor via Gradle or Maven, please visit [its page](https://bintray.com/giancosta86/Hephaestus/OmniEditor) on Hephaestus, my Gradle repository.
+For further information about downloading or referencing OmniEditor via Gradle or Maven, please visit [its page](https://bintray.com/giancosta86/Hephaestus/OmniEditor) on Hephaestus, its Gradle/Maven repository.

 ## OmniEditor in action